-Malala Fund, a global nonprofit organization is working toward a world where every girl can learn and lead, wants leaders and policy experts around the world to recognize the impact climate change is having on girls’ education.
+Malala Fund, a global nonprofit organization working toward a world where every girl can learn and lead, wants leaders and policy experts worldwide to recognize the impact climate change is having on girls’ education.

 During severe droughts, girls are most often responsible for traveling long distances to collect water, keeping them away from the classroom.

 A Malala Fund report estimated that in 2021, climate-related events will prevent at least four million girls in low- and lower-middle-income countries from completing their education.
-If current trends continue, by 2025 climate change will play a part in preventing at least 12.5 million girls from completing their education each year.
+If current trends continue, by 2025 climate change will prevent at least 12.5 million girls from completing their education each year.

 Read more about SAS and Malala Fund’s climate and education advocacy partnership